Thunder-NUBench: A Benchmark for LLMs' Sentence-Level Negation Understanding: Introduction

 \section{Introduction}

 Negation is a fundamental and universal phenomenon found in languages worldwide.
-It is closely linked to various human communicative abilities, including denial, contradiction, deception, misrepresentation, and irony.
-Although affirmative statements are more common, negation is still prevalent in language; approximately 25\% of sentences in English texts include some form of negation~\citep{sarabi-blanco-2016-understanding, hossain-etal-2020-analysis, sep-negation}.
+It is closely associated with various human communicative abilities, such as denial, contradiction, deception, misrepresentation, and irony.
+Although affirmative statements are more common, negation still plays a significant role in language; approximately 25\% of sentences in English texts contain some form of negation~\citep{sarabi2016understanding, hossain2020analysis, sep-negation}.
+This prevalence and its impact on meaning make accurate interpretation of negation crucial for several natural language processing (NLP) tasks, including sentiment analysis, question answering, knowledge base completion, and natural language inference (NLI)~\citep{khandelwal2020negbert, hosseini2021understanding, singh2023nlms}.
+Recent studies have shown that effectively managing negation is important even for multi-modal language models~\citep{quantmeyer2024and, alhamoud2025vision, park2025know}.